THE shock results of global advertising juggernaut WPP could prove to be the canaries in the Google and Facebook gold mines.

 © Copyright Neil Behrmann

-This article was first published in The Business Times, Singapore
+This article, first published in The Business Times, Singapore was updated on March 20, 2018.

 Jack of Diamonds, the sequel to Trader Jack- The Story of Jack Miner will be published in early this year.
 Neil is also author of anti-war children’s novel Butterfly Battle- The Story of the Great Insect War.
 The updated 2015 Waterloo commemoration version of Butterfly Battle is on Kindle and e-books.
 Reviews are on neilbehrmann.net and Amazon and more reviews are welcome.
 If the books are purchased direct on this site, a proportion of the proceeds will go to low cost charities